-you happen to read one out of order, you won't be at a loss as to who these people are or what the heck happened to them
+story.
+If you happen to read one out of order, you won't be at a loss as to who these people are or what the heck

+eidetic memory.
 I can hear what I have read—sometimes too well.
 While in college, a professor joked that

 when I wrote about Milton, my writing read a little like Milton.
-Also, my training is in history where the unpardonable sin is
+Also, my training is in history where the unpardonable

-For preparation and for authenticity sake as far as the motivations, actions, and thought process of my bad guy,
+For authenticity of the motivations, actions, and thought processes of my serial killer/sexual predator,

-I kept books written by members of the FBI's behavioral science unit on hand right next to DMS-IV
+I kept books and articles written by members of the FBI's behavioral science unit (John Douglas, Roy Hazelwood,